pradeepm-elearning/devops/terraform/Udemy/Terraform_for_the_Absolute_Beginners_with_Labs/S4-V22-Using_Variables_in_Terraform.md

 # S3 V22 USING VARIABLES IN TERRAFORM
 ### There are many ways we can use Input Variables in Terraform.
-1. **Create input variables in Terraform and assign default value to it based on a variable type.**
+**1. Create input variables in Terraform and assign default value to it based on a variable type.**

 *main.tf*
 ```